 - (a) attention-directing contribution: this involves the ongoing monitoring of performance along the key dimensions critical to the success of the firm's operating and business strategy.
-(Increasingly these relate not only to cost but also to quality, responsiveness, delivery, product lead times, etc.) The focus here is on alerting managers to problems and fostering continuing improvement. - (b) decision influencing contribution: this involves the design and maintenance of "management control systems" incorporating appropriate financial and non-financial performance metrics and incentive mechanisms.
+(Increasingly these relate not only to cost but also to quality, responsiveness, delivery, product lead times, etc.) The focus here is on alerting managers to problems and fostering continuing improvement. - (b) decision-influencing contribution: this involves the design and maintenance of "management control systems" incorporating appropriate financial and non-financial performance metrics and incentive mechanisms.
 The focus here is on promoting goal congruence and coordination between the various organizational actors in a decentralized enterprise.

-The content objective of this course is a critical understanding of the decision support role of managerial accounting.
-(Occasionally we will also make some observations about Operational and Management Control, but we will not comprehensively cover these topics.)
+The content objective of this course is

+- (i) a critical understanding of the decision support role of managerial accounting.
 A key theme is that the cost of an alternative in a decision setting is the sacrifice involved in adopting it, termed its opportunity cost.
 The opportunity cost depends upon the opportunity set; i.e. it is context dependent.
 However detailed the reporting system, not every context can be anticipated and reported upon.
 Periodic reporting systems can, at best, direct attention and support a preliminary conclusion.
-Managers generally need to access raw data and other information sources to conduct a sound and definitive analysis.
+Managers generally need to access raw data and other information sources to conduct a sound and definitive analysis. - (ii) an introductory understanding managerial accounting's contributions in facilitating Operational and Management Control.
+(A more comprehensive treatment of this topic is covered in the Advanced Managerial Accounting course.)
+In this context, the vocabulary of responsibility centers is introduced and the role of budgets as devices for co-ordination, communication, and control is addressed.